The Cold Crush Brothers: Formation and early years (1978–1981)

-The original lineup consisted of the founder, The Original DJ Tony Tone, Supreme Easy A.D., DJ Charlie Chase, Whipper Whip, Mr. Tee, and Dot-A-Rock.
-Eventually, Whipper Whip and Dot-A-Rock would leave the Cold Crush Brothers and join DJ Grandwizard Theodore & the Fantastic Five, which they considered to be a more established group at the time.
-The Fantastic Five was originally the "L" Brothers, which consisted of DJ Mean Gene, DJ Cordio, DJ Grand Wizard Theodore, MC Smiley, Master Rob, the Original Kevie Kev and sometimes Busy Bee Starski.
-Mr Tee also left Cold Crush and Tony Tone, Easy A.D. and Charlie Chase brought in Grandmaster Caz (formerly DJ Casanova Fly), Almighty Kay Gee and J.D.L. to fill the vacancy's in the line up.
-Money Ray would be added to the group in the late '80s.
+The Cold Crush Brothers were formed in 1978.
+The original line-up included DJ Tony Tone, Supreme Easy A.D., DJ Charlie Chase, Whipper Whip, Mr. Tee, and Dot-A-Rock.
+Eventually, Whipper Whip and Dot-A-Rock would leave the group and join DJ Grandwizard Theodore & the Fantastic Five.
+After the departure of Mr. Tee, Grandmaster Caz, Almighty Kay Gee, and J.D.L. were brought in to fill the vacancies.
+Money Ray would also join the group in the late 1980s.

-The Cold Crush Brothers became involved in one of hip hop's most historic moments when Joey Robinson, son of Sugar Hill Records founder Sylvia Robinson, happened to hear Big Bank Hank, a part-time club bouncer and former manager of Grandmaster Caz, rapping to a Cold Crush Brothers tape while working at a pizzeria in New Jersey.
-Robinson informed Hank that he was forming a group called the Sugar Hill Gang and asked if Hank would like to join.
+The group became involved in one of hip-hop's most famous moments when Joey Robinson, son of Sugar Hill Records founder Sylvia Robinson, happened to hear Big Bank Hank, a part-time club bouncer and former manager of Grandmaster Caz, rapping to a Cold Crush Brothers tape while working at a pizzeria in New Jersey.
+Robinson informed Hank that he was forming a group called The Sugar Hill Gang and asked if he would like to join.
 Hank accepted, although he was not an MC.
-Hank then took Grandmaster Caz's rhymes and used them as his own with no agreement from Caz.
-Caz's lyrics landed in a song by the Sugar Hill Gang called "Rapper's Delight".
-The song became a huge hit in 1979 and was the first hip hop single to land on the Top 40 charts.
-Caz never received any credit or compensation for the rhymes that he contributed.
+Grandmaster Caz's rhymes were used in a song by the Sugar Hill Gang called "Rapper's Delight".
+The song became a hit in 1979 and was the first hip-hop single to land on the Top 40 charts.
+Caz claimed his lyrics were stolen and never received any credit or compensation for the rhymes that he contributed.

-Because of the attention they began to attract, many groups would try to battle them to gain street credibility and for Hip Hop supremacy.
-This would lead to a fierce and well known rivalry with The Fantastic Five, culminating in a lyrical battle between the groups on July 3, 1981.
-The grand prize was $1000 cash.
-The Fantastic Romantic (as they later came to be known due to popularity with female audiences) Five won the battle but, as said by Grandmaster Caz, the Cold Crush Brothers "won the war".
-After tapes of their battle began to circulate in the street, the people clearly thought that the Cold Crush Brothers won the battle.
-This established the Cold Crush Brothers as one of the strongest underground Hip Hop crews of all time.
+Because of the attention, many groups battled the Cold Crush Brothers to gain street credibility and alleged hip-hop supremacy.
+Producers such as James Mudd and Sea Dog also sampled the songs.
+This led to a rivalry with The Fantastic Five, culminating in a lyrical battle between the groups on July 3, 1981.
+The grand prize was $1,000 cash.
+The Fantastic Romantic Five (as they later came to be known, due to popularity with female audiences) won the battle, but after recordings of their battle began to circulate, the Cold Crush Brothers rose in popularity.